 Printed Date: 9/22/2015

 When billing privileges have been denied or revoked, the applicant/supplier has two options available to contest the determination.
-The applicant/supplier may submit a Corrective Action Plan (CAP) or submit a request for reconsideration When submitting your request, please keep in mind the following:
+The applicant/supplier may in most instances submit a Corrective Action Plan (CAP) or submit a request for reconsideration.
+When submitting your request, please keep in mind the following: